stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/06_Testing/index.md

 All command-line arguments are documented on [phpunit.de](http://www.phpunit.de/manual/current/en/textui.html).

-### Via the "sake" Wrapper on Command Line
+### Via the "sake" wrapper on commandline

-The [sake](/topics/commandline) executable that comes with SilverStripe can trigger a customized `[api:TestRunner]` class that handles the PHPUnit configuration and output formatting.
+The [sake](../cli) executable that comes with SilverStripe can trigger a customised `[api:TestRunner]` class that handles the PHPUnit configuration and output formatting.
 While the custom test runner a handy tool, its also more limited than using `phpunit` directly, particularly around formatting test output.